By Laura Dolgy (see bio below)

-Some excellent alternatives to this allergy prone material are fabrics such as Cotton or Silk.
+Some excellent alternatives to polyester are fabrics such as Cotton, silk or lyocell.

 For the feet, these Hypoallergenic Socks are fantastic!
 And yes, they are latex and polyester free!
 The tube sock style comes in white or black and multiple sizing options.

-For latex free underwear, opting for 100% Organic Cotton is also a great choice.
-But it can be difficult to find safe elastic!
-But we’ve got you covered…these are contain latex free elastic!
+For latex-free underwear, opting for 100% Organic Cotton is also a great choice.
+It can be difficult to find a safe elastic, but we’ve got you covered…these undies contain latex-free elastic.
 These Women’s Bikini Briefs are slim fit and perfect for sensitive skin.
-For men, you can avoid any sort of elastic all together with these Drawstring Boxers.
-Make sure to also check out Boy’s Latex Free Underwear as well as Girl’s Underwear for Sensitive Skin and Latex Allergy in case your child is experiencing contact dermatitis from either latex or spandex.
+For men, you can avoid any sort of elastic all together with these Drawstring Boxers or these Remedywear™ Men’s Boxer Briefs.